igorline/slither_wiki/Code-Similarity-Detector.md

 `slither-simil` has three modes:
 - `test` - finds similar functions to your own in a dataset of contracts
 - `plot` - provide a visual representation of similarity of multiple sampled functions
+- `train` - builds new models of large datasets of contracts
 - `info` - inspects the internal information of the pre-trained model or the assessed code

 ### Test mode